Spartanburg County School District 2

 Spartanburg County School District 2 is a public school district in Spartanburg County, South Carolina, US.
-The district is Led by superintendent Lance Radford and consists of 14 schools.
+The district consists of fourteen schools.
 The district also has a maintenance and transportation department to serve the students and staff.
-Students in the district have access to the Swofford Career Center- it is shared with Spartanburg County School District 1.
+Students in the district have access to the Swofford Career Center, a vocational school shared with Spartanburg County School District 1.

 The district serves much of northeastern Spartanburg County, including all of Boiling Springs, Chesnee and Mayo, most of Valley Falls, and a portion of Southern Shops.

-In the 2018-19 South Carolina State Report Card, the district saw great results in academics and other measured areas.
-One point of emphasis is the district's graduation rate of 90.5%, well above the state average of 81.1%.